bclehmann/Batch-Shortcuts/README.md

 ## Drip git Logs

 Type `lg`, it will open it up in a new CMD window.
-You will need to set an alias in your .gitconfig, I use this one that I yoinked from someone at work.

-    lg = log --graph --topo-order -C -M --pretty=format:\"<%Cred%h%Creset>\t%ad [%C(yellow)%an%Creset] %Cgreen%d%Creset %s\" --all --date=short

 You can set a default path in your environment variables, or you can just type `lg -d <git repo path>`

 ## Vi(m) and Nano Commands